Cold Brew vs. Iced Coffee – Which One Is Better?

 Cold Brew

-As most of you probably know, cold brew is a tasty beverage that is brewed completely cold, as the name suggests.
-There is no time in a Cold brew coffee’s life when it needs to be heated.
+As most of you probably know, cold brew is a coffee beverage that is steeped entirely at room temperature or below, as the name suggests.
+According to the Specialty Coffee Association’s published guidelines, cold-brew extraction occurs at temperatures between 40-70°F over 12-24 hours.
+There is no point in a cold brew coffee’s life when it needs to be heated.

-Cold brewing has actually been a method of brewing coffee for hundreds of years.
-It was originally practiced in Japan.
-It then spread throughout Asia and different methods of cold brewing were developed using brewing practices introduced to Asia by the Dutch.
+Cold brewing has actually been a method of preparing coffee for hundreds of years. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines) It was originally practiced in Japan, then spread throughout Asia where different cold-brewing methods were developed using brewing practices introduced to the region by Dutch traders.

 Iced Coffee

-Iced Coffee, on the other hand, is coffee that is brewed hot and then cooled down using ice, water, cream, ice cream or simply by putting it in the fridge.
+Iced coffee, on the other hand, is coffee that is brewed hot—typically at 195-205°F per SCA standards—and then rapidly cooled down using ice, cold water, cream, ice cream, or simply by refrigeration.

 iced coffee in a mason jar